Pukekohe railway station: History

 In 1986 the footbridge was shortened and it was proposed to close the station to goods in less than wagon loads and in 1987 tenders were called for removal of the goods shed.

 Since 2000, the country town of Pukekohe has been the southern terminus for the Southern Line.
 However, suburban trains started or terminated at the former terminus at Papakura (18.2 km north of Pukekohe) because network electrification had not extended beyond Papakura at the time.
 An hourly diesel train shuttle service operated between Pukekohe and Papakura between July 2015 and August 2022, when EMU electric services were inaugurated for Southern Line services.

 ADL class DMUs were utilised for the shuttle.
 The trains were stabled at Pukekohe station and Westfield depot overnight.
 In December 2014, the SX (minus locomotives) and an ADK sets (both decommissioned from service following the introduction of EMUs on the Auckland network) were relocated to Pukekohe for storage, pending disposal.
 The stored trains were later relocated to Waitakere and Helensville, and then back to Westfield.

 In December 2014, service frequency of the shuttle service was increased to hourly on all days, including weekend services for the first time.

 On 12 August 2022, the last train service between Papakura and Pukekohe using DMUs was operated, as the station became closed for redevelopment and conversion to utilise EMUs.

 On 3 February 2025, the electrified section from Papakura to Pukekohe was operational.
-Trains now run every 20 minutes on the Southern Line between Pukekohe and Britomart until 7 pm, when they run every 30 minutes.
+Trains now run every 20 minutes on the Southern Line between Pukekohe and Britomart off-peak and every 10 minutes during peak.